 Home > PC Assembly > First Boot

-You'll first want to double check all your components are all still inserted all the way into their slots and firmly held in place via screws and/or their socket clips.
-It's unlikely, but during the installation of your motherboard into the case or while you plugged in all the power cables into the motherboard, a component may have accidentally been moved around a little or disconnected if it wasn't properly fitted and/or screwed in.
+Before booting up your PC build for the first time, it's good practice to do a quick double check that all your components are still inserted all the way into their slots and firmly held in place via screws and/or their socket clips.
+It's unlikely, but during the installation of your motherboard into the case (or while you plugged power cables into the motherboard), something may have moved and become disconnected if it wasn't properly fitted.

-If you connected your power supply cables a while back in the process, or you've since been digging into some cable management 'cause you know what's good for you (and your system), you might as well double check those cable connections as well to ensure all power cables are securely connected all the way in to your motherboard (and any other components that require a direct connection from your PSU).
+While you're at it, double check that all of your power supply cable connections are firmly plugged into place.
+If you connected your power supply cables a while back in the process, or you've since been digging into some cable management 'cause you know what's good for you (and your system), you might as well double check these connections to ensure all power cables are securely connected all the way in to your motherboard (and to any other components that require a direct connection from your PSU such as your graphics card).

-If you have a set of speakers or using a headset, you can plug these in now if you want to.
-Same with your network connection; an Ethernet cable will plug from the back of your PC to your router, or if you're using a wireless dongle then plug that into the back.
+If you have a set of gaming speakers or are using a headset/headphones for audio instead, you can plug these in now if you want to, though it's not necessary for a first-boot and for finishing your PC setup.
+Same with your network connection; it's not necessary to finish installation, but if you have an Ethernet cable to connect, might as well do it now so go ahead and plug it into the back of your PC and then the other end into your router or modem.
+If you're using a wireless dongle for WiFi instead, plug that into the back of your PC in a USB port.

 Replace your case's rear side panel if you haven't already done so.
 However, keep the main side panel off for the time being so you can see what's going on when you boot-up in the next step.